-The increased saturation and fragmentation of the economy has perplexed businesses into either developing a strategy and risk losing or spending scarce resources on the acquisition of established content houses.
+The increased saturation and fragmentation of the economy have perplexed businesses into either developing a strategy and risk losing or spending scarce resources on the acquisition of established content houses.

 The examples range from the multi-billion enterprise Microsoft that bought GitHub to gain exposure to one of the core audiences for the software giant: software engineers; to the sports company, Volo City that purchased a blog for their content strategy expansion.